A Complete Characterization of Statistical Query Learning with Applications to Evolvability

-While the power of non-monotone evolvability was resolved in our recent work \cite{Feldman:08ev,Feldman:09robust}, very few examples of monotone evolutionary algorithms are known.
-Michael's algorithm for evolving decision lists with respect to the uniform distribution \cite{Michael:07} and the distribution-independent algorithm for evolving singletons (functions that are positive on a single point) in \cite{Feldman:09robust} are the only examples we are aware of.
-Our canonical learning algorithms can be fairly easily translated into evolutionary algorithms demonstrating that every concept class $C$ SQ learnable with respect to a distribution $D$, is evolvable monotonically over $D$ (Th. \ref{th:evolve-LSQ}).
+Monotonicity is not required in the basic Valiant's model and the power of evolvability without this requirement was resolved in our recent work \cite{Feldman:08ev,Feldman:09robust}.
+There we showed that, depending on how the performance of hypotheses is measured, evolvability is equivalent to either the SQ learnability or the learnability by restricted SQs referred to as correlational SQs (see Sec.~\ref{sec:define-sq} for the definition).
+Prior to this work monotone evolvability was only known for several very restricted classes of functions and distributions, namely, conjunctions over the uniform distribution \cite{Valiant:09}\footnote{Monotonicity was demonstrated explicitly by Kanade \etal \cite{KanadeVV:10}.}, decision lists over the uniform distribution \cite{Michael:07}, and the singletons (functions that are positive on a single point) over all distributions \cite{Feldman:09robust}.
+Interestingly, there are no known non-monotone evolution algorithms which were designed for specific concept classes (rather than obtained through general transformation from SQ learning algorithms).
+Valiant's original model and the results in \cite{Valiant:09} and \cite{Feldman:08ev} use Boolean hypotheses and the correlation (or, equivalently, the probability of agreement) is used to measure the performance of hypotheses.
+In Michael's work measuring performance using the quadratic loss over all real-valued hypotheses was introduced and used to prove evolvability of decision lists \cite{Michael:07}.
+The power of using different loss functions over real-valued hypotheses was studied in \cite{Feldman:09robust} where we showed that evolvability with the Boolean loss implies evolvability with the quadratic loss (and all other loss functions) but not vice versa.